brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 A common pattern is to do different things based on the variant of your `data`
 definition: a program that dispatches over the different cases of data.
-The `cases` expression allows you to write branches just like the data definition.
+The `cases` expression allows you to write branches that split computation along the boundaries defined by your data definition.
 For example:

     fun length(l):
       cases(List) l